tidepool-org/uploader/docs/checklists/microTechEquil.md

     - `[ ]` basal rate interval with a start time and rate, no (= zero) duration

 Device-specific?
 (Add any device-specific notes/additions here.)

+- Temp basals cannot be distinguished from scheduled basals, so are recorded as scheduled basals.

 #### Boluses